uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 console.log(typeof s); // string
 ```

-> Note that it's also possible to write strings using double quotes, however in most projects strings are written using single quotes and we will stick to this convention.
+> Note that it's also possible to write strings using double quotes, i.e. `"Some text"`.
+> However, in most projects, strings are written using single quotes, and we will follow this convention.
-> Nevertheless, we want to stress that there is absolutely nothing wrong to use double quotes.
+> Nevertheless, we want to stress that there is absolutely nothing wrong with using double quotes.
-> However, you should be consistent throughout your project—pick one style and stick to it.
+> The important thing is to remain consistent throughout a project—choose one style and stick with it.

 The `+` operator works on strings and does concatenation: